plausible/docs/docs/integration-guides.md

 ## Google Chrome extensions

 To track Google Chrome browser extensions with Plausible, you can [follow these instructions](https://gist.github.com/Joelkw/31b798f69c714c00e9e097b1fd4bb3c8).

-## Google Data Studio

-There is a Plausible connector for Google Data Studio.
-It's community built and a paid product, but for those that require GDS, it's [worth checking out](https://www.epilocal.com/products/plausible-data-studio-connector/).

 ## Google Tag Manager (GTM)